-John Russell (Att)portrait Of Lady In Mob Cap British Old Master 18th Century Art Oil Paintingcirca 1790
+John Russell (Att)Portrait Of Lady In Mob Cap British Old Master 18th Century Art Oil Paintingcirca 1790

 -